Monitoring and Waste Programs

-Before the Clean Water Act, factories and sewage treatment plants routinely piped their untreated waste into our rivers, called point source pollution.
-The Clean Water Act of 1972 required sources of point source pollution to have a permit to discharge wastewater.
+Before the Clean Water Act, factories and sewage treatment plants routinely perpetuated point source pollution by piping their untreated waste into rivers and streams.
+The Clean Water Act of 1972 required point source pollution perpetrators to obtain a permit to discharge wastewater.
 In 2005, the French Broad River had 137 such permits, each allowing varying degrees of waste and chemicals to be discharged into our waterways.
-The French Broad Riverkeeper is thoroughly reviewing these permits to determine whether they are being complied with and whether they need to be stronger to better protect water quality.
-As a part of the French Broad Riverkeeper’s monitoring efforts, the Riverkeeper also tests discharge into the French Broad to determine the impacts on the river.
+French Broad Riverkeeper Hartwell Carson is thoroughly reviewing these permits to determine whether they are being complied with and if the permits need to be stronger in order to better protect local water quality.
+As a part of the French Broad Riverkeeper’s monitoring efforts, Hartwell also tests for wastewater discharge in the French Broad to determine its impacts on the river.

-United States Geologic Survey studies since 1970 show that improperly disposed pharmaceuticals are polluting our waterways.
-In 2002, the USGS found that steroids and non-prescription drugs are in the top three chemical groups most frequently detected in surface water, and in 2004 found that at least 100 different pharmaceuticals could be identified.
+U.S. Geological Survey (USGS) studies since 1970 show that improperly disposed pharmaceuticals are polluting our waterways.
+In 2002, USGS found that steroids and non-prescription drugs are in the top three chemical groups most frequently detected in surface water, and in 2004, found that at least 100 different pharmaceuticals could be identified.
 This is not only a concern for aquatic life, but for our drinking water supplies.
-Waste water treatment plants are not equipped to remove these chemicals and therefore large or trace amounts are entering our waterways and drinking water.
+Wastewater treatment plants are not equipped to remove these chemicals, and therefore both large and trace amounts are entering our waterways and drinking water.
 Recent data shows that 89% of respondents said they disposed of medications in the garbage or flushed medications down the toilet or sink.
 The EPA estimated that at least 250 million pounds of pharmaceuticals are flushed by health care facilities alone every year.

 The French Broad Riverkeeper has already partnered with the Henderson County Sheriff’s Department to collect over 87,000 pills as part of Operation Medicine Drop.
-Through this work and the concern of the public, there have been several permanent medicine drop boxes installed throughout Western North Carolina:
+Through this work and the concern of the public, there have been several permanent medicine drop boxes installed throughout WNC:

 Henderson County Sheriff’s Office